snusun/MCA-Team1/PrivacyPolicy.md

 If you would like to update/delete specific user provided data (example: delete some images), you may do so directly withing the application by editing or removing the specific images.

 ## Children
 Our application is directed at children for entertainent and education purposes only.
-Our collection of personal information on our application is intended to follow the principles of the Children's Online Privacy Protection Act ("COPPA").
-We will obtain parental consent (TODO: implement this at the beginning) before asking for any user provided information, unless the request for information falls within an exception that would be permitted under COPPA.
+We comply to the following requirements of the [Families Policy](https://support.google.com/googleplay/android-developer/answer/9893335#families-policy):
+- App Content: Our application does not contain any age-sensitive information, as it simply uses the images taken by the device's camera the user is using to run the application.
+- App functionality: Our application does not lead, nor drive users to another website or application.
+We do not provide a webview of an external website.
+- Ads: Our application does not display any kind of ads.
-We do not make any information collected from childre publicly available (all data are stored only locally on the user's device), nor do we enable children to do so.
+- Data practices: As mentioned above in other sections, our application uses the user's device's camera, and saves the images taken by the said camera.
+Before using the device's camera, we make sure that we obtain the user's consent.
+Additionally, before obtaining the user's consent to the device's camera, we obtain parental consent to make sure the usage is under parental control in the case the user is a child.
+We do not make any information collected (saved on device) from children publicly available (all data are stored only locally on the user's device).
+We do not share any information collected to other thrid-parties.
 We will not condition a child's participation in any activity or service on the disclosure or more personal information than is reasonaly necessary to use our application.
+- APIs and SDKs:
+Our collection of personal information on our application is intended to follow the principles of the [Children's Online Privacy Protection Act](https://www.ftc.gov/business-guidance/privacy-security/childrens-privacy) ("COPPA"), [E.U.
+General Data Protection Regulation](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32016R0679) ("GDPR"), and any other applicable laws or regulations.

 Parents may contact us at hscornelia999@gmail.com to question about privacy policies regarding their children.

 ## Security